vedant010107/FileDB/README.md

 - `undelete_db`
 - `close_db`

+The extended design also includes table and database wrapper functions for the higher PDS layers.

 ## Notes

 - The database uses a global `db_info` structure to keep track of the open file, index entries, record count, and record size.
-- Record access is currently key-based and backed by an in-memory index that is written back to disk on close.
+- The schema file stores the full database definition, including tables and relationships.
+- Record access supports both key-based lookup and retrieval using non-key fields in the extended design.